johnnywagner/MnMSCC/README.md

 After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
 C6 only uses 4 letter names for each .wav once it send them to a machine, taking the first three and last characters of an input file to use as the display name.

 For example:

 **Cho**rdSample0**7**.wav would yield:

 **CHO7** as a display name on the Monomachine for an input waveform (and Machinedrum UW)

 While this works well enough as a catchall way to autoname files, you cannot organize the files numerically without the prefix being used to generate a display name for the waveform on the Monomachine.
 To get around this, the program appends a dummy modified date to each .wav file increased by 1 year per file.
 This allows you sort your folder by date modifed and drag them into C6 in an arbitrary order with out

 ## Features I Couldn't Figure Out to Impliment:
-* Compressing the waveforms a little bit to increase their percieved loudness
+* Compressing the waveforms a little bit to increase their percieved loudness.
+This might be something really easy, but I couldn't figure out an elegant way to do this.
-* Reverse engineering the DigiPRO format to auto generate the final waveform banks. user [rumblesan](https://gist.github.com/rumblesan/e520ae4099d0583e3ef4e228beabe2b3) did quiet alot of the heavy lifting already revese engineering the file format, but I lack the techncial expertise to fully reverse engineer the waveform encoding.
+* Reverse engineering the DigiPRO format to auto generate and compile the final waveform banks. user [rumblesan](https://gist.github.com/rumblesan/e520ae4099d0583e3ef4e228beabe2b3) did quiet alot of the heavy lifting already revese engineering the file format, but I lack the techncial expertise to fully reverse engineer the waveform encoding.